elliottsj/ftw-android/README.md

 Card popup menus will still function, however.

 `CardsAdapter.setCardsClickable(boolean)` -- the same function as calling `setClickable(boolean) on a single card, but this applies to every card in the adapter.
 This will override the individual isClickable value for a single card.
+This will not affect card popup menus or card header actions.